dojonorth/mapreduce-songs-dojo/README.md

 - In the Helpers object, there is an implicit conversion function for converting Map to HashMap
 - You could use any iterable data structure to store intermediate data instead of dictionaries.

+#### Hints (javascript):
+- It may help to use an object to keep hold of the counts, sums and averages

 ### Task 3: Grep